 Enamel paints are extremely versatile but come with their own set of disadvantages.
 You’ll need to clean and prepare any surface you plan on painting on using enamel paints.
 You might have to prime the surface you’re looking to work on with a primer before painting over it with enamel paint as well.
 One of the other downsides is that many oil-based enamel paints can be potentially toxic while still wet, and also flammable.
 Water-based enamel paints are much less toxic though.

 Acrylic paints are another great option for painting on glass, especially if you’re looking for a fast-drying paint that will allow you to finish your projects quickly, or if you are producing a series of pieces in bulk.
 Much like enamel, acrylic paint is very versatile, allowing you to paint on almost any surface that is oil and wax-free.
-Acrylic paints also dry relatively quickly, though if you would prefer to take your time painting, there are other mediums you can mix it with to keep it from drying.
+Best acrylic paints for glass also dry relatively quickly, though if you would prefer to take your time painting, there are other mediums you can mix it with to keep it from drying.
 Since acrylic is water-based, it is easy to wash off your hands and brushes while it is still wet, though it can be difficult to remove once it’s dried.
 Acrylic is also mostly non-toxic and water-resistant when it dries.
 Acrylic paints are also great for starting out as they are relatively inexpensive.

 Despite their many pros, acrylics have their own set of disadvantages as well.
 The biggest downside is how difficult acrylics can be to remove once dried.
 Keeping a container of water to soak your brushes in or wash your brushes as you paint is recommended, as once the paint dries on your brush it can be a nightmare to get out.
 Acrylics are also nearly impossible to remove from nail polish, so it might be best to wear gloves while painting with acrylics if you have painted nails.
 While the colors are vibrant, they tend to dry a little darker than how they look when wet, so take this into account as you work on your pieces.
 The other major downside to acrylic paint is that not all acrylics will properly adhere to glass.
 Depending on what the specific paint uses as a base (water, oil, alcohol, etc), the paint will be more or less prone to coming off when washing with water or soaps.